They wanted to keep him in the medical ward for the entire healing process.

 Gregory's living accommodations were unique compared to others on the ship.
 Like most of the other crew members, he had two rooms, one for sleeping, and one for general recreation.
 Unlike most others on the ship, he also had a personal restroom and a small hotel-style kitchenette.

 The table in the middle of the room was piled high with cards.
-A few were Earth-style cards made out of paper of faux paper, but those were the minority.
-Most of them were silver disks that, when touched a certain way, projected little holograms chosen by the sender.
+A few were Earth-style cards made out of paper or faux paper, but those were the minority.
+Most of them were silver disks that, when touched a certain way, projected little holograms chosen or recorded by the sender.

 He picked one up and played it.
 An Andarian wearing the uniform of the Unintegrated Harmony ship appeared in miniature.
 "Human Greg!" it said.
 "This is Tazix from your sister ship, Harmony.
 I am a fan of your show, and I hope you are feeling better!
 Know that we on the Harmony are looking forward to obtaining our own Integration Clearance, and that the videos you and Technician X'melborp create are very educational!"